webrecorder/specs/wacz-ipfs/latest/index.md

 ## Abstract

-This specification presents a specialized content-aware chunking strategy for adding composite web archive files (WARC and WACZ) to IPFS in a way that maximizes content-based deduplication and optimized for range-based access while producing a standard IPFS (UnixFS) file object.
+This specification presents a specialized content-aware chunking strategy for adding composite web archive files (WARC and WACZ) to IPFS that maximizes content-based deduplication and is optimized for range-based access while producing a standard IPFS (UnixFS) file object.

-The approach employs a 'bottom-up' approach of splitting existing file formats into smaller, semantically significant chunks, then concatenating to form a standard UnixFS file DAG which maintains certain additional properties beneficial for access and deduplication, and preserving the integrity of the files involved when read from the root file identifier.
+The approach employs a 'bottom-up' method of splitting existing file formats into smaller, semantically significant chunks.
+These chunks are then concatenated to form a standard UnixFS file [Directed Acyclic Graph](https://docs.ipfs.tech/concepts/merkle-dag/) (DAG) which maintains certain additional properties beneficial for access and deduplication, and preserves the integrity of the files involved when read from the root file identifier.

 ## Conformance